rubble/alfresco-share-reactjs/README.md

 ```

 ... this may take a while!
 (It took 3-4 minutes on my 2014 MBP).
 What
-it will do is grab the dependencies for Alfresco, the build all the
+it will do is grab all the dependencies for Alfresco, build all the
-source files, place them in the `runner/` and startup Apache-Tomcat.
+source files, place them in the `runner/` and startup Apache-Tomcat and Solr.

 Once loaded, login at `127.0.0.1:8080/share` and use the default
 username/password `admin/admin`.
 Click on the dashboard cog, add the